-Day In Recitation / Items Due Date # of the Week Month Day Lead Lecturer Lecture Reading Assignments Recitation Week Vatch the "Course Overview" video available on Canvas prior to the first class meeting.
-2-Sept 1 Wed Sept 2 Scott/Hughes Anthropological perspectives and contemporary challenges "The Extinction Tales" by T. C. Boyle "A Faustian bargain" by Gregory Petsko "Prologue" and "Ch.
-1: The Sixth Extinction" in "The Sixth Extinction" 0. no recitation section meeting 8-Sep 2 Tues Sept 8 Scott/Hughes What is extinction?
+Day of the Lead Recitation In Recitation / Items Due Date # Week Lecturer Lecture Reading Assignments Week 2-Sept 1 Wed Scott/Hughes Anthropological perspectives and contemporary challenges "The Extinction Tales" by T. C. Boyle "A Faustian bargain" by Gregory Petsko "Prologue" and "Ch.
+1: The Sixth Extinction" in "The Sixth Extinction" 0. no recitation section meeting 8-Sep 2 Tues Scott/Hughes What is extinction?
 "How Cultural Anthropologists Redefined Humanity" by Louis Menand "Ch.
-2: The Mastodon's Molars" in "The Sixth Extinction" "The Endling: Watching Species Vanish in Real Time" by B. Goldfarb "Asymmetrical warfare" by S. R. Algernon 1. introductions bring an extinction story for active discussion discuss the role of University in society 9-Sep 3 Wed Sept 9 Scott The origin of life; Genes and information; evolutionary theory "Almost All Species Are Extinct" in "Extinction: Bad Genes or Bad Luck?" by David Raup "Ch.
-3: The Original Penguin" in "The Sixth Extinction" 14-Sep 4 Mon 14 Scott Geologic time; The tree of life (and its history) "Gambler's Ruin and Other Problems" in "Extinction: Bad Genes or Bad Luck?" by David Raup Ch.
-4: The Luck of the Ammonites" in "The Sixth Extinction" 2. term paper proposal due Monday Sept 14 at 10 pm discuss term paper ideas review library resources 16-Sep 5 Wed 16 Scott Major Transitions "Ch.
-5: Welcome to the Anthropocene" in "The Sixth Extinction"
+2: The Mastodon's Molars" in "The Sixth Extinction" "The Endling: Watching Species Vanish in Real Time" by B. Goldfarb "Asymmetrical warfare" by S. R. Algernon 1. introductions bring an extinction story for active discussion discuss the role of University in society 9-Sep 3 Wed Scott The origin of life; Genes and information; evolutionary theory "Almost All Species Are Extinct" in "Extinction: Bad Genes or Bad Luck?" by David Raup "Ch.
+3: The Original Penguin" in "The Sixth Extinction" 14- Sep 4 Mon Scott Geologic time; The tree of life (and its history) "Gambler's Ruin and Other Problems" in "Extinction: Bad Genes or Bad Luck?" by David Raup Ch.
+4: The Luck of the Ammonites" in "The Sixth Extinction" 2(Week 3) term paper proposal due Monday Sept 14 at 10 pm discuss term paper ideas review library resources 16- Sep 5 Wed Scott Major Transitions "Ch.
+5: Welcome to the Anthropocene" in "The Sixth Extinction" 21- Sep 6 Mon Scott Mass Extinctions "Extraterrestrial Cause for the Cretaceous-Tertiary Extinction" by Luis Alvarez et al. 3. discuss "Sixth Extinction" how to read a scientific paper